thanos-io/thanos/tutorials/katacoda/thanos/1-globalview/step3.md

 ## Querier

-The Querier component (also called "Query") is essentially a vanilla PromQL Prometheus engine that fetches the data from any service that implements Thanos [StoreAPI](https://thanos.io/integrations.md/#storeapi).
+The Querier component is essentially a vanilla PromQL Prometheus engine that fetches the data from any service that implements Thanos [StoreAPI](https://thanos.io/integrations.md/#storeapi).
 This means that Querier exposes the Prometheus HTTP v1 API to query the data in a common PromQL language.
 This allows compatibility with Grafana or other consumers of Prometheus' API.